 $950 Million – Les Demoiselles d’Avignon – Pablo Picasso

 Les Demoiselles d’Avignon, initially called “The Prostitutes of Avignon, is a work made by (ostensibly) the most well-known painter ever, Pablo Picasso.
-Back in 2015, one of his canvases sold for $179 Million and keeping in mind that it actually is a Picasso, it wasn’t viewed as one of his top works.
+Back in 2015, one of his canvases sold for $179 Million, and keeping in mind that it actually is a Picasso, it wasn’t viewed as one of his top works.
 At the time it was a historic piece of craftsmanship that further characterized Picasso’s style, thus it’s esteemed most noteworthy bringing about the principal spot on our rundown.
+You don’t have to be an expert in the art field to know this is the absolute fortune for someone who works a regular job.
+Art fanatics probably don’t know how to test alternator as you do.